epfml/collaborative-attention/README.md

 # Collaborative Attention

-Code for the paper **Multi-Head Attention: Collaborate Instead of Concatenate**, Jean-Baptiste Cordonnier, Andreas Loukas, Martin Jaggi.
+Code for the paper [Multi-Head Attention: Collaborate Instead of Concatenate](https://arxiv.org/abs/2006.16362), Jean-Baptiste Cordonnier, Andreas Loukas, Martin Jaggi.

 We provide a python package to reparametrize any pretrained attention layer into a collaborative attention layer.
 This allows to decrease the key/query dimension without affecting the performance of the model.